 - Targeted notices in the zzusis portal are used for emergency messages for specific units on a WSU campus.
 Select a campus/division in the "My Preferences" settings to receive targeted notices for relevant groups.

-- WSU Today website carries information regarding emergencies as soon as information can be posted.
+- WSU News website carries information regarding emergencies as soon as information can be posted.

-- WSU Announcements provides emergency notices and references to WSU Today articles to all subscribers of WSU Announcements.
+- WSU Announcements provides emergency notices and references to WSU News articles to all subscribers of WSU Announcements.

 - Supervisors and others in charge of WSU units provide direct verbal information and instructions to WSU personnel.
 Likewise, other appropriate leaders such as residence hall counselors, provide such information to students.